 Looking for tips on reservations?
 Let this help you: How to Score a Campground at Popular National Parks

-The back country of Yosemite is a vast wilderness crisscrossed with trails along alpine lakes, streams, and granite peaks.
+The backcountry of Yosemite is a vast wilderness crisscrossed with trails along alpine lakes, streams, and granite peaks.
 Taking a backpacking trip in this area of Yosemite is a dream come true for many hardy adventurers who love to get out into nature.
-Taking kids into this area takes much careful planning and preparation but can be the trip of a lifetime.
+Taking kids into this area requires careful planning and preparation but can be the trip of a lifetime.